Are You Suffering from Depression?

 I want to help you with the depression that takes the joy out of life.

 There are powerful newer modalities that can help with depression.
 They work deeper into the brain to reprocess negative belief systems and desensitize emotional pain.
-I have developed a cutting-edge neurological therapy, ANSRS™ (Advanced Neurological Shifting for Emotional Relief), a rapid method for healing emotions that are at a core level of consciousness.
+I have developed a cutting-edge neurological therapy, ANSRS™ Emotional Relief a rapid method for healing emotions that are at a core level of consciousness.
 The process of ANSRS™ scientifically identifies and heals negative belief systems in your unconscious awareness at a faster and deeper level than traditional talk therapy alone.
-My clients have benefitted tremendously and have had much longer-lasting results.
+My clients have benefitted tremendously and have had longer-lasting results.
 I am excited to share it with you if you have significant emotional pain and have found you need the next step in your healing.